nlxai/voice-compass-sdk/packages/core/README.md

 * `vc-invalid-journeyid`: the journey ID triggered by an invalid form field.
 * `vc-invalid-escalate`: boolean attribute set when an invalid form field should escalate a journey.
 * `vc-invalid-end`: boolean attribute set when an invalid form field should end a journey.
+* `vc-invalid-bidirectional`: boolean attribute set when an invalid form field should end a journey.
 * `vc-invalid-payload`: a stringified object containing the payload at this step.

 Invalidity is determined holistically based on type and validation attributes set on the field.
 For instance, the following markup: